13 nov. 2018

-LGBTQ+ travelers going to Russia for the recent football World Cup were advised to take extreme precautions as they would “not only face the risk of violence from vigilante groups but lack adequate protection from the state.”
+LGBTQ+ travellers going to Russia for the recent football World Cup were advised to take extreme precautions as they would “not only face the risk of violence from vigilante groups but lack adequate protection from the state.”
 The chances of there being an ‘out’ LBGTQ+ business leader in Russia in the near future are remote.

 But less progressive laws don’t mean an absence of activism.
 Last year, Human Rights Watch reported that several LGBTQ+ activists from the Middle East and North Africa “expressed frustration” at the one-dimensional international media coverage portraying the region as a black hole for LGBTQ+ rights.
-Such coverage fails to recognize the agency of LGBT+ activists from the region and renders them invisible.
+Such coverage fails to recognise the agency of LGBT+ activists from the region and renders them invisible.

-“We don’t want the image anymore of just being victims,” Zoheir Djazeiri, an activist from Algeria, told Human Rights Watch.
+“We don’t want the image any more of just being victims,” Zoheir Djazeiri, an activist from Algeria, told Human Rights Watch.
 “We want to speak about reality, speak about violence, but also to [show what is] positive.”

 Even in countries like the US and Australia where there are a number of very high-profile LGBTQ+ senior executives, such as Apple’s Tim Cook and Alan Joyce of Qantas, there is an underlying fear of retrenchment.
 There’s an awareness of the frightening possibility that the clock may be turned back.